-We work with respect for the environment in which we operate and we identify, assess and manage our environmental impacts.
+We work with respect for the environment in which we operate, and we identify, assess, and manage our environmental impacts, prioritising prevention before seeking to mitigate our impacts.
 We assess the potential for our activities to impact sensitive areas prior to undertaking any activity.

-- ✓ Comply with the requirements of our environmental, health and safety standards and assist those working with you to do the same; - ✓ Ensure you identify, assess and take steps to control EHS hazards associated with your work: - ✓ Use the protective equipment required for the task you are undertaking: - ✓ Make sure you know what to do if an emergency occurs at your workplace and that visitors are familiar with emergency procedures; - ✓ Report to your manager any actual or potential accident. injury, illness, unsafe or unhealthy condition. incident, spill or release of material to the environment so that appropriate action can be taken to prevent, correct or control those conditions: - ✓ Immediately stop any work that appears to be unsafe.
+- Comply with the requirements of our EHS and security standards and assist those working with you to do the same. - ✓ Ensure you identify, assess and take steps to control EHS hazards associated with your work. - Use the protective equipment required for the task you are undertaking. - Make sure you know what to do if an emergency occurs at your workplace and that visitors are familiar with emergency procedures. - Report to your manager any actual or potential accident, injury, illness, unsafe or unhealthy condition, incident, spill, or release of material to the environment so that appropriate action can be taken to prevent, correct or control those conditions. - ✓ Immediately stop any work that appears to be unsafe.